What is Hypotension?

 The Bottom Line

 Hypotension (or low blood pressure) is a medical condition that may be caused by aging and underlying health complications.
 There are different types of hypotension, including postural, neurally mediated, chronic, and severe hypotension.
 Common symptoms of hypotension include nausea, lightheadedness, fatigue, and fainting in some cases.
-Hypotension can be life-threatening if not carefully managed and treated.
+It can be life-threatening if not carefully managed and treated.
 Treatment for hypotension varies depending on the underlying medical condition that may be causing it.